Today’s security must rely on verification at every access point, not trust.

 To govern access to user data, the perimeter needs to combine user identity, device and context data with fine-grained consent mechanisms.
 Today, consent is provided by proxy to apps and APIs to view and use data on behalf of a user.
 Zero Trust data security combines identity assurance with affirmation that the accessing party has permission to view or use the data in the first place.

-Changes in user and device context should alter the confidence level established at session creation.
-Continuous and adaptive controls enable you to guide users through self remediation paths like reauthentication, reauthorization or step-up authentication following a meaningful change in risk from the user or their device.
-The UX friction in these actions should be minimized with biometrics and other user friendly authentication factors.
+Changes in user and devide context should alter the confidence level established at session creation.
+Continuous and adaptive controls enable you to guide users to reauthenticate, reauthorize or step-up authentication if key risk factors change with the user or their device.
+You can preserve a seamless user experience by leveraging biometrics and other user-friendly authentication factors.

 Rogue insiders and sophisticated bad actors project the right static and dynamic attributes to gain trust and access to resources.
 Despite meticulous web application and API security practices, attack vectors like end users and client-side applications are also targeted, resulting in stolen or compromised tokens.
 Behavioral security uses AI to enable continuous monitoring of key resources like APIs, providing better ways to establish confidence and secure your organization even if you can’t fully trust your own tokens.